Aflame7121/koii-dumper-reveal/README_Prometheus.md

-# Koii Blockchain Transaction Analysis Node: Transparent Cryptocurrency Monitoring System
+# Koii Blockchain Transaction Analysis Node: Transparent and Comprehensive Cryptocurrency Transaction Monitoring

 ## Project Overview

-A sophisticated open-source blockchain analysis tool designed to monitor and track KOII token transactions on the Koii network.
-The project provides a comprehensive solution for identifying and analyzing significant blockchain activities, with a focus on detecting potential token dumping behaviors.
+The Koii Blockchain Transaction Analysis Node is an innovative open-source tool designed to provide transparent and comprehensive monitoring of KOII token transactions on the Koii blockchain network.
+This sophisticated system enables real-time tracking and analysis of cryptocurrency transactions with a focus on identifying significant market activities and potential token dumping behaviors.

-### Key Purpose
+### Core Purpose
-The primary objective is to create a transparent, decentralized system for monitoring cryptocurrency transactions, specifically targeting:
+The primary objective of this project is to create a decentralized, verifiable mechanism for monitoring and analyzing blockchain transactions, specifically targeting:
 - Tracking large KOII token transfers
 - Identifying wallet interactions with cryptocurrency exchanges
-- Providing a verifiable and open-source method of transaction analysis
+- Providing transparent and open-source transaction monitoring

-### Core Features
+### Key Features
 - **Real-time Transaction Monitoring**: Continuously polls the Koii blockchain to capture and analyze transaction data
-- **Exchange Interaction Tracking**: Detects and flags transactions involving known exchange deposit addresses
+- **Exchange Interaction Detection**: Identifies and flags transactions involving known exchange deposit addresses
-- **Wallet Activity Analysis**: Identifies significant balance changes and potential dumping patterns
+- **Wallet Activity Analysis**: Tracks significant balance changes and potential token dumping patterns
 - **Verifiable API**: Offers a RESTful interface with cryptographically traceable transaction records

 ### Benefits
-- **Transparency**: Provides an open-source solution for blockchain transaction analysis
+- **Enhanced Transparency**: Delivers an open-source solution for blockchain transaction analysis
-- **Decentralized Monitoring**: Enables community-driven oversight of token movements
+- **Decentralized Oversight**: Enables community-driven monitoring of token movements
-- **Detailed Insights**: Offers granular tracking of wallet activities and large transfers
+- **Detailed Insights**: Provides granular tracking of wallet activities and large transfers
-- **Flexible Reporting**: Supports multiple API endpoints for querying transaction data
+- **Flexible Reporting**: Supports multiple API endpoints for comprehensive transaction data querying

-The tool serves as a critical infrastructure component for maintaining market integrity and providing valuable insights into KOII token circulation.
+The tool serves as a critical infrastructure component for maintaining market integrity, offering valuable insights into KOII token circulation and helping stakeholders make informed decisions about token dynamics.

 ## Getting Started, Installation, and Setup

 ### Prerequisites

+Before you begin, ensure you have the following installed:
 - Node.js (version 14.x or later)
 - npm (Node Package Manager)
 - Git